Australia

 by Ashley Fell, Director of Advisory at McCrindle

-Future of educationThe waves of change impacting the education sector, are perhaps unparalleled.
+Toshiba class future of educationThe waves of change impacting the education sector, are perhaps unparalleled.
 There are the demographic trends of new generations entering the classroom, combined with the challenges of attracting and retaining younger staff amidst an ageing of the profession.
 Added to this are the technological transformations catalysed by the pandemic that have seen hybrid learning become normative.
 In addition are social changes, funding challenges, global influences, empowered parents (and students) bringing a customer approach, the growing expectation of holistic student development and an ongoing transition to the new world of work.

 Never in the history of the world, has education been more accessible, more flexible, and more vulnerable to disruption.
 It is essential to identify not just these disruptors but also the unique opportunities that flow from them to equip students to thrive in this changing world.